• English

 Just make sure you rent a car if you stay in that area as there is not much to do.

 Las Palmas can be rainy and cool during that time of the year.
-Although once we managed to have lunch on the famous Las Canteras beach wearing short sleeves!
-We even had an opportunity to enjoy the old town in Vegueta in the sun.
+Once though, we managed to have lunch in short sleeves on the famous Las Canteras!
+And we were able to enjoy the old town of Vegueta in the sun.

 Vegueta, Las Palmas de Gran Canaria

-As of the south of the island, although it had better weather, I have to admit that I first hated it… You could drive around and not find the beach because it’s hidden behind a ton of buildings and hotels…
+As for the south of the island, although it had better weather, I have to admit that at first I hated it… We drove around for ages trying to find the beach because it’s hidden behind a tonne of buildings and hotels…

-Don’t even try Puerto Rico area or Playa del Ingles!
-It is really destroyed by massive tourism, unfortunately!
-As of Maspalomas beach, people directly talked to me in German in the restaurants… Mmh, sorry?
+Don’t even try the Puerto Rico area or the Playa del Inglés!
+They are ruined by mass tourism, unfortunately!
+As for Maspalomas beach, people talked to me directly in German in the restaurants… Mmh, sorry?
 Am I in Spain?!
 I stood up and left!

 Even the sand dunes of Maspalomas have their starting point from the hotel Riu…